This post contains affiliate links.

 If you want to make the long narrow room look wider, identify the direction of the longer and the shorter walls of that room.
 Then lay the laminate floor in the direction parallel to the shorter walls of the room.
 The direction of the planks will lead the eyes to focus more on the width of the room rather than on its length.

 The floor alone might not be enough though to create the illusion of a wider room.
 It usually is a combination of design interventions to create the right illusion.
-Some of these interventions are to paint the two long walls a lighter color than the shorter walls or adding a large mirror or group of mirrors on one of the long walls.
+Some of these interventions are to paint the two long walls a lighter color than the shorter walls or add a large mirror or group of mirrors on one of the long walls.

 7. Lay the Laminate Floor in the Direction That Is Easiest to Install